 We have recurring losses from operations.
 Our primary source of cash flow is generated from digital mining revenue and service revenue.
-We have financed our operations through proceeds from private and public sales of equity securities.
-At June 30, 2022, we had cash and cash equivalents of \$10.7 million compared to cash and cash equivalents of \$54.4 million at December 31, 2021.
-The decrease in cash is related primarily to progress payments for mining equipment per our agreement with FuFu Technology Limited ("BitFuFu") and prepayments for power and hosting for our digital mining operation.
-As of June 30, 2022, we had working capital of \$45.5 million reflecting a decrease of \$28.8 million in current assets and a decrease in current liabilities of \$1.1 million.
+We have financed our operations through proceeds from private and public sales of securities.
+At September 30, 2022, we had cash and cash equivalents of \$4.1 million compared to cash and cash equivalents of \$54.4 million at December 31, 2021.
+The decrease in cash is related primarily to progress payments for mining equipment per our agreement with FuFu Technology Limited (the "BitFuFu Agreement") and prepayments for power and hosting for our digital mining operation.
+In October 2021, the BitFuFu Agreement was assigned to Ethereal Tech PTE.
+As of September 30, 2022, we had working capital of \$25.2 million reflecting a decrease of \$49.1 million in current assets and a decrease in current liabilities of \$1.1 million.
 Cash management continues to be a top priority.
 We expect to incur negative operating cash flows as we work to maintain and increase our digital mining revenue, product sales volume, and maintain operational efficiencies.

 Management has projected that cash on hand will not be sufficient to allow us to continue operations beyond the next 12 months if we are unable to raise additional funding for operations.
-We are currently in discussions with BitFuFu to modify our BitFuFu machine purchase agreement, and the timing of any future deliveries with respect to the 60,000-unit purchase order are expected to be impacted by these discussions, and further payments on the contract are not currently expected to be made as originally scheduled.
-We cannot make any assurances as to the outcome of these discussions; however, we remain optimistic that a timely and equitable resolution can be reached.
+In October 2022, we completed discussions with FuFu Technology Limited to modify our BitFuFu Agreement, and finalized the timing and volume of remaining deliveries with respect to our purchase order.
+No further payments on the contract are required by us.
 We expect our working capital needs to increase in the future as we continue to expand and enhance our operations.
-Our ability to raise additional funds for working capital or to pay for the purchase of digital asset mining machines through equity or debt financings or other sources may depend on the financial success of our then current business and successful implementation of our key strategic initiatives, financial, economic and market conditions and other factors, some of which are beyond our control.
+Our ability to raise additional funds for working capital through equity or debt financings or other sources may depend on the financial success of our then current business and successful implementation of our key strategic initiatives, financial, economic and market conditions and other factors, some of which are beyond our control.
 No assurance can be given that we will be successful in raising the required capital at a reasonable cost and at the required times, or at all.
 Further equity financings may have a dilutive effect on shareholders and any debt financing, if available, may require restrictions to be placed on our future financing and operating activities.
 If we require additional capital and are unsuccessful in raising that capital, we may be required to cancel our existing purchase obligations under our current mining purchase agreements, or we may not be able to continue our business operations in the cryptocurrency mining industry or we may be unable to advance our growth initiatives, either of which could adversely impact our business, financial condition and results of operations.